-Congratulations on making it to your in-person harness test!
-This is the final step before receiving your on-demand walker certification.
+Congratulations on making it to the in-person harness test!
 In addition to re-watching the training videos, we recommend reading over these helpful guidelines for how to properly secure the most common collars and harnesses.
-We’ve also included a handy recap of the Rover Card, which you’ll also be asked about at your test.

 How to Put On a Prong Collar

 - Position collar around the dog’s neck with the opening in the back and prongs facing inwards.

 - Make sure the chain near the leash fastening isn’t tangled or twisted.

 - Firmly squeeze the prongs and fit them into the open loops—the prongs will not fit into the loops unless you do so.

 - Be sure to squeeze the prongs into the loops by inserting them from above.
 ALL prongs should face inward against the dog’s neck.